-SEC FORM 20-IS Information Statement Pursuant to Section 20 of the Securities Regulation Code
+SEC FORM 20-IS

+Information Statement Pursuant to Section 20 of the Securities Regulation Code

-1. Check the appropriate box: [ ✓ ] Preliminary Information Statemen [ ] Definitive Information Statemen 2.
+1. Check the appropriate box: [ ] Preliminary Information Statemen[ ✓ ] Definitive Information Statemen 2.
 Name of Registrant as specified in its charter : UNIVERSAL ROBINA CORPORATION ("URC" or the "Corporation") 3.
 Province, country or other jurisdiction of incorporation or organization : Metro Manila, Philippines 4.
 SEC Identification Number : SEC Registration No. 9170 5.
 BIR Tax Identification Code : TIN No. 000-400-016-000 6.
 Address of principal office : 8 th Floor, Tera Tower, Bridgetowne E. Rodriguez, Jr. Avenue (C5 Road) Ugong Norte, Quezon City Metro Manila 7.
 Registrant's telephone number, including area code : (632) 8633-7631 to 40 8.
 Date, time and place of the meeting of security holders : June 3, 2024 11:00 A.M.
-Via remote communication at https://bit.ly/URCASM2024 in accordance with the rules of the Securities and Exchange Commission 9.
+Crowne Plaza Manila Galleria for presiding officers and Board Members and virtually for stockholders via Microsoft Teams Live a https://bit.ly/URCASM2024 9.
 Approximate date on which the Information Statement is first to be sent or given to security holders : May 3, 2024 10.
-Securities registered pursuant to Sections 8 ar (information on number of shares and amount Title of Each Class umber of Shares of Common Stock nding or Amount of Debt Outstanding (as of March 31, 2024) Common Stock, P 1.00 par value 2,173,371,518 11.
-Are any or all of registrant's securities listed or n a Stock Exchange?
+Securities registered pursuant to Sections 8 ar (information on number of shares and amount Title of Each Class Number of Shares of Common Stock standing or Amount of Debt Outstanding (as of March 31, 2024) Common Stock, P 1.00 par value 2,173,371,518 11.
+Are any or all of registrant's securities listed or a Sto ck Exchange?
 Yes No